Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 • Shorten the time required to confirm a clinical diagnosis of S. neurona infection.

-• Ensure that animal populations are free of S. neurona
+• Help ensure that animal populations are free of S. neurona

 • Early prevention of spread of this protozoan